-In addition, Adjusted Net Income (Loss) is a non-GAAP financial measure that excludes certain amounts and is used to supplement GAAP net loss.
-We use Adjusted Net Income (Loss) as a key performance measure of our earnings performance.
-We believe that both management and investors benefit from referring to this non-GAAP financial measure in assessing our performance and when planning, forecasting and analyzing future periods.
-This non-GAAP financial measure also facilitates management's internal comparison to our historical performance.
-The amounts excluded in the presentation of this non-GAAP financial measure may vary from period to period; accordingly, our presentation of Adjusted Net Income (Loss) may not be indicative of future adjustments or results.
+In addition, Adjusted Net Income (Loss) and Adjusted EPS are non-GAAP financial measures that exclude certain amounts and are used to supplement GAAP net income (loss) and EPS.
+We use Adjusted Net Income (Loss) and Adjusted EPS as key performance measures of our earnings performance.
+We believe that both management and investors benefit from referring to these non-GAAP financial measures in assessing our performance and when planning, forecasting and analyzing future periods.
+These non-GAAP financial measures also facilitate management's internal comparison to our historical performance.
+In addition, management uses Adjusted EPS as a performance measure for our incentive compensation.
+The amounts excluded in the presentation of these non-GAAP financial measures may vary from period to period; accordingly, our presentation of Adjusted Net Income (Loss) and Adjusted EPS may not be indicative of future adjustments or results.